 Africa New Life was founded by Rwandans in 2001 and is still run by Rwandans today.
-More than 300 Rwandan and East African staff serve to educate children, pastor families spiritually, enable access to medical care for sponsored students, and promote growth of the ministry in Rwanda.
+More than 300 Rwandan and East African staff serve to help educate students, pastor families spiritually, enable access to medical care for sponsored students, and promote growth of the ministry in Rwanda.

-Africa New Life in the U.S. exists to support the work in Rwanda in the areas of sponsorship, development, team trips, financial accountability, and church/strategic partnerships.
+Africa New Life in the U.S. exists to support the work in Rwanda in the areas of sponsorship, development, team trips, financial accountability, and church and strategic partnerships.